The following article is being reproduced on our site with the kind permission of the American Racing Pigeon Union

 1. Registered racing pigeons are banded as very young birds to permanently register them and mark them for record keeping and racing purposes, as are cage and falconry birds.

 2. Racing pigeon fanciers follow strict medical regiments to ensure health and to prevent disease.
 Falconers and other bird fanciers attempt to emulate racing pigeon fanciers' standards for health excellence.
-Presently, there are a number of veterinarians in the
+Presently, there are a number of veterinarians in the U.S. whose singular specialty is racing pigeon medical treatment.

 3. Falconry birds are maintained in housing based on standards set by federal and state laws and regulations.
 Cage birds are normally housed indoors, except for certain kinds of doves and fancy show pigeons which, like racing pigeons are kept outside.
 Virtually all racing pigeon lofts are built to standard equal to those for falconry and cage birds.
 The C.U has set minimum standards for lofts and their construction and for maintaining these birds’ facilities